 - If you are not importing data for a field, do not list it in the header row.

-- Empty columns of data in the file will overwrite any existing data for that user.
+- Empty columns of data in the file will overwrite any existing data for that organization.

-- Add line breaks to notes or multiline custom fields by pressing ALT+ENTER on Windows or CTRL+OPTION+RETURN on a Mac.
+- Add line breaks to notes or multiline custom fields by pressing ALT+ENTER on Windows or CTRL+OPTION+RETURN on macOS.

 |name||Required.
 The organization name.|